Ay-source/Google/README.md

 # Google
-This is a replica of the frontend of google search engine
+This is a replica of the frontend of the home page of google search engine